Africa–Soviet Union relations: Guinea

 President John F. Kennedy eagerly sought to establish good relations with newly independent African nations in the wake of Khrushchev's 1961 speech that proclaimed the USSR's intention to intervene in anticolonial struggles around the world.
 Since most nations in Europe, Latin America, and Asia had already chosen sides, Kennedy and Khrushchev both looked to Africa as the next Cold War battleground.
 Under the leadership of Ahmed Sékou Touré, the former French colony of Guinea in West Africa proclaimed its independence in 1958 and immediately sought foreign aid.
-President Dwight D. Eisenhower was hostile to Touré, so the African nation quickly turned to the Soviet Union—making it the Kremlin's first success story in Africa.
+President Dwight D. Eisenhower was hostile to Touré, so the African nation quickly turned to the Soviet Union.
 However, President John F. Kennedy and his Peace Corps director Sargent Shriver tried even harder than Khrushchev.
 By 1963, Guinea had shifted away from Moscow into a closer friendship with Washington.

-Morocco
+Morocco & Western Sahara

 In the 15-year Western Sahara War, the Soviet Union supported the Polisario Front and sent arms via Algeria.
 In this context, King Hassan II of Morocco said in 1980 that Morocco and the Soviet Union are "at war".

+Somalia

+On 11 July 1974, the USSR and Somalia signed a Treaty of Friendship and Cooperation, with the USSR gaining a naval base at Berbera that year.

+During the Ogaden War, due to Soviet support for Ethiopia, Siad Barre terminated the 1974 treaty and supported Somalia's realignment towards the West.